 ● Limit screen time.
 People with ADHD run a much higher risk of Internet addiction than those who are neurotypical.
 The American Academy of Pediatrics recommends discouraging electronic media use by children under two years old, limiting entertainment screen time to less than one to two hours per day, and keeping TV and other internet devices out of the child’s bedroom.

 ● Encouraging healthy sleep habits.
 Up to 70% of children with ADHD suffer from problems with their sleep.
 Not getting enough sleep (even if your child doesn’t qualify for a sleep disorder) can cause or worsen ADHD symptoms.
-Support your child in getting a good night’s sleep by keeping to a routine, limiting screen time before bed, and making sure the room is dark and comfortable.
+Support your child in getting a good night’s sleep by keeping to a daily routine, limiting screen time before bed, and making sure the room is dark and comfortable.

 What are the different types of ADHD?

-There are three main presentations of ADHD:
+There are three main types of ADHD:

 ● Inattentive presentation: Children with this presentation may experience more symptoms of inattention than those of impulsivity and hyperactivity.